Dairy Analytics

 Cost Optimization

-Farming is an expensive process that consists of both internal and external expenses; feed, fertilizers, human labor, equipment, finance, operations, security, and transportation are some of these expenses.
-Fertilizer is a significant expense for most grain farms, although its percentage as a crop expense varies across continents and countries.
-For example, fertilizer is the leading cause of major debt faced by small farms in India.
-Additionally, the cost of agricultural fertilizers has a huge influence on the overall yield and production of maize in Malawi.
+Farming is a costly process that involves both internal and external costs; some of these costs are feed, fertilizers, human labor, equipment, finance, operations, security, and transportation.
+Fertilizer is a major cost for most grain farms, but its percentage as a crop cost varies among continents and countries.
+For instance, fertilizer is the main source of serious debt for small farms in India.
+Also, the price of agricultural fertilizers has a huge impact on the total yield and production of maize in Malawi.

-Predicting the cost of fertilizer would have a multiplier effect on developing economies, and thus a live-saving impact on them as well.
-To elaborate, fertilizer price prediction would reduce the debt of farmers.
-A 2018 study conducted by the National Bank for Agriculture and Rural Development in India showed that 52.5 percent of all agricultural households were indebted, in accordance with prevailing banking rules that do not allow farmers who have running loans to borrow more credit.
-Hence, indebted families in need of credit often push female farmers to take loans, further perpetuating the vicious debt cycle that is now so common across the western Indian region, as well as in many developing countries where farms have plunged into cyclic debt due to the cost of fertilizers and low crop yields.
-Data released earlier this year showed that India had 93 million microfinance accounts, most of whom were women in self-help groups; a rise of 22 percent from the previous year.
-Microfinance lending rates are much lesser than those quoted by private money lenders, who thrive in these areas.
+To forecast the price of fertilizer would benefit developing economies in many ways, and also have a life-saving impact on them.
+For example, fertilizer price prediction would lower the debt of farmers.
+A 2018 study by the National Bank for Agriculture and Rural Development in India found that 52.5 percent of all agricultural households had debt, according to current banking rules that prevent farmers with existing loans from getting more credit.
+Therefore, indebted families who need credit often force female farmers to take loans, which worsens the debt cycle that is very common in the western Indian region and in many developing countries where farms have fallen into cyclic debt due to the cost of fertilizers and low crop yields.
+According to data that came out earlier this year, India had 93 million microfinance accounts, mostly belonging to women in self-help groups; an increase of 22 percent from the year before.
+Microfinance lending rates are much lower than those offered by private money lenders, who flourish in these areas.

 png